World Aquatics Diving World Cup

-The FINA Diving World Cup is an international biennial diving competition that was first contested in The Woodlands, Texas in 1979.
+The World Aquatics Diving World Cup is an international annual (formerly biennial) diving competition that was first contested in The Woodlands, Texas in 1979.
 The 2012 edition served as Diving's test event for the 2012 Olympics, as well as the final qualifying event for Diving at those Games.

+In 2022, at the FINA Extraordinary Congress, FINA rebranded to World Aquatics and adopted a new structure for international diving competitions, including the World Cup.
+The FINA World Series and FINA Diving World Cup were merged into an annual multi-stop competition culminating in a Super Final.